 The City shall monitor affordability agreements for existing affordable housing units and communicate with property owners regarding their long-term plans for the affordable units.
 A total of 260 publicly assisted units in three projects are considered at risk of conversion to market rate prior to December 31, 2033.
 These are: 30 units at Cottonwood Grove, 100 units at Silver Ridge, and 130 units at Lexington Square.
 The City will strive to preserve these at-risk units as affordable housing.
+If the owners are amenable to retaining the properties as affordable housing, the City shall reach out to a list of qualified non-profit affordable housing developers to determine interest in purchasing and/or managing at-risk units.
+If necessary and feasible, the City shall provide financial assistance (e.g., HOME, CDBG, State and Federal funding sources) to prevent the conversion of affordable housing units to market rate.
 In the event at-risk units are not preserved, the City shall require the property owners to provide at least three years notice prior to the conversion of any deed-restricted affordable rental units to market rate, as well as notice at 12 months and 6 months prior to expiration.
-The City shall provide financial and/or technical assistance to property owners whose affordability restrictions will expire within 36 months for preservation and/or rehabilitation of the affordable units.
 The City shall also minimize displacement of current tenants by negotiating a relocation policy with the owner, whenever possible.
 [Source: 2015-2023 Housing Element, Program 9, modified]